ucdavis/ECS272-Fall2022/Homework3/yunqin/README.md

 # Dashboard Preview
 ![](./preview.png)

+# Display Settings
+The dashboard was developed and ran on a 13.3 inch (2560 × 1600) screen, displayed by Chrome with 100% Zoom.

+Please use a mouse to zoom and drag the world map.

 # Install Dependencies
 Assuming you have node.js installed.
 (If not go do that :) ) Install [Node](https://nodejs.org/en/).